Check out the latest Gene Watson Peers Quotes Click hereArrow up

 In early 1992, Doug Stone found that one of the arteries in his heart was almost entirely blocked, after having suffered dizziness and pain in one of his arms.
 He underwent quadruple bypass surgery and took time off to recover, just as his third album, 'From The Heart' (Epic Records, 1992), was released.

 Doug Stone's third album for Epic Records, 'From The Heart' (Epic Records, 1992), was released on Tuesday 11 August 1992 and included the hit singles 'Warning Labels' (No.4, 1992), 'Too Busy Being In Love' (No.1, 1992), 'Made For Lovin' You' (No.6, 1993) and 'Why Didn't I Think Of That' (No.1, 1993).

-'Made For Lovin' You' was previously recorded by Dan Seals (Sunday 8 February 1948 - Wednesday 25 March 2009), who included the track on 'On Arrival' (Capitol Records, 1989) and by Clinton Gregory who included the track on 'Music 'n' Me' (Step One Records, 1990).
+'Made For Lovin' You' was previously recorded by Dan Seals (Sunday 8 February 1948 - Wednesday 25 March 2009), who included the track on 'On Arrival' (Capitol Records, 1989), and by Clinton Gregory who included the track on his debut album for Step One Records, 'Music 'n' Me' (Step One Records, 1990).

 'From The Heart' (Epic Records, 1992), which reached No.19 on the Billboard country album chart, earned a gold certification from the Recording Industry Association of America (RIAA).

 Doug Stone's fourth album, 'The First Christmas' (Epic Records, 1992), was released on Tuesday 15 September 1992.
 It was the first and only Christmas album of Doug Stone's career.
 No singles were released from the album, although 'Sailing Home For Christmas' was made into a music video.